Vexury/VexConverter/README.md

 vex_converter.bat <file_or_url>
 ```

-The tool detects the input type, lists available output formats, and prompts you to choose.
+The tool detects the input type automatically, lists the available output formats, and prompts you to choose.
+For images and videos you can also specify output dimensions (`1920x1080`, `1920`, `x1080`, or `60%`).

 ## Requirements

 - Python 3.10+
-- ffmpeg on PATH (`winget install Gyan.FFmpeg`) — required for video and audio
+- [ffmpeg](https://ffmpeg.org) on PATH — required for video and audio (`winget install Gyan.FFmpeg`)

 ## Conversions